AndiLavera/mochi/README.md

-# Mochi

-Mochi is a authentication shard inspired by devise.
-Mochi is designed for the Amber framework with support for both Granite & Jennifer ORM's.

 <p align="center">
   <img src="./logo.svg" width="800">
 </p>

+Mochi is a authentication shard inspired by devise.
+Mochi is designed for the Amber framework with support for both Granite & Jennifer ORM's.

 ## Installation